zeel01/TokenHUDArtButton/readme.md

 - Add an Alt to either to show only yourself.
 - Only the GM can show to everyone.

 Additionally, it is now possible to show Video tiles, or any other .mp4 or .webm video using the new class `MultiMediaPopout` which has the same basic interface as `ImagePopout` (buit doens't support things like editing the image since this is for display purposes).
-This calss can be used in a macro like so:
+This class can be used in a macro like so:

 ```js
 new MultiMediaPopout("path/to/video.webm", { shareable: true })